AtomicSmash/backups/Readme.md

 = 0.1.0 =
 * Added local development database backups
 * Added better plugin development detection by looking for the existence of an vendor/autoload.php file
+* There is a new BACKUPS_S3_BUCKET constant to hard code the preferred bucket

 = 0.0.5 =
 * Updated readme